Mash ingredients: Peated malt

 Peated malt is distiller's malt that has been smoked over burning peat, which imparts the aroma and flavor characteristics of Islay whisky and some Irish whiskey.
 Recently, some brewers have also included peated malt in interpretations of Scotch ales, although this is generally ahistorical.
-When peat is used in large amounts for beer making, the resulting beer tends to have a very strong earthy and smoky flavor that most mainstream beer drinkers would find irregular.
+When peat is used in large amounts for beer-making, the resulting beer tends to have a very strong, earthy, and smoky flavor that most mainstream beer drinkers would find irregular.

 Vienna malt

-Vienna malt or Helles malt is the characteristic grain of Vienna lager and Märzen; although it generally takes up only ten to fifteen percent of the grain bill in a beer, it can be used as a base malt.
+Vienna malt or Helles malt is the characteristic grain of Vienna lager and Märzen; although it generally takes up only 10 to 15% of the grain bill in a beer, it can be used as a base malt.
 It has sufficient enzymatic power to self-convert, and it is somewhat darker and kilned at a higher temperature than Pilsner malt.
-ASBC 3-4/EBC 7–10, DP 50 °Lintner.
+ASBC 3–4/EBC 7–10, DP 50 °Lintner.

 Munich malt

 Munich malt is used as the base malt of the bock beer style, especially doppelbock, and appears in dunkel lager and Märzens in smaller quantities.
-While a darker grain than pale malt, it has sufficient diastatic power to self-convert, despite being kilned at temperatures around 115 °C. It imparts "malty," although not necessarily sweet characteristics, depending on mashing temperatures.
-ASBC 4-6/EBC 10–15, DP 40 °Lintner.
+While a darker grain than pale malt, it has sufficient diastatic power to self-convert, despite being kilned at temperatures around 115 °C. It imparts "malty", although not necessarily sweet characteristics, depending on mashing temperatures.
+ASBC 4–6/EBC 10–15, DP 40 °Lintner.

 Rauchmalz

-Rauchmalz is a German malt that is prepared by being dried over an open flame rather than via kiln.
+Rauchmalz is a German malt prepared by being dried over an open flame rather than via kiln.
 The grain has a smoky aroma and is an essential ingredient in Bamberg Rauchbier.